This year, the Georgia Conservancy celebrates its 50th Anniversary.

 50th Anniversary Special Events

 It's an honor to be honored!
-Join the Georgia Conservancy at the Georgia State Capitol on Monday, February 27 as the State Legislature recognizes our 50-year legacy with a House Invite Resolution 226 and Senate Resolution 289.
+The 50 year legacy of the Georgia Conservancy was recognized at the Georgia State Capitol on Monday, February 27 with House Invite Resolution 226 and Senate Resolution 289.

-Georgia Conservancy President Robert Ramsay will address both the House of Representatives and Georgia Senate.
+Georgia Conservancy President Robert Ramsay addressed both the House of Representatives and Georgia Senate.

 We're getting the family back together!
 On April 1st, the Georgia Conservancy invites you to our 50th Anniversary Family Reunion and Celebration at Sweetwater Creek State Park.